Finding your passion can feel like a lifelong quest!

-Step 1: Self reflection and discovery
+Step 1: Self-reflection and discovery

-Or we’re too caught up in our day to day life to really notice the little moments of joy and meaning that we have.
+Or we’re too caught up in our day-to-day life to really notice the little moments of joy and meaning that we have.

-So the first step is to just take some time and reflect.
+So, the first step is to just take some time and reflect.

 Set aside an hour or two, and sit down with a piece of paper.

 - What are some things you really want to do before you die (aka your bucket list)?

-- Who are the people you admire the most – and what you admire most about them (it’s probably not everything about them)?
+- Who are the people you admire the most – and what do you admire most about them (it’s probably not everything about them)?

 - What did you do in the past week that you hated doing, and want less of in your life?

-Write these answers out on paper – it helps to make it concrete and take it out of your thoughts into the real world.
+It helps to make it concrete and take it out of your thoughts into the real world.

 It can also be useful to ask your friends and family for their thoughts on you.

 Step 2: Take a step in that direction

-In order to find your true passion, you need to overcome your fears (of wasting time, of embarrassing yourself, of not being good at it) and just dive in.
+In order to find your true passion, you need to overcome your fears (of wasting time, embarrassing yourself, or not being good at it) and just dive in.

 Step 3: Reflect, calibrate, and repeat